 “The RCH resonates with all our people in the business.
 We’ve all been touched in some way by the incredible care of the RCH, having children or knowing children who’ve been there, so we jumped at the opportunity to give back,” said Multiplex Managing Director Graham Cottam.

 Multiplex employs over 6,800 people globally and an integral part of their workforce are their graduates, providing a pathway from their studies into the workforce.
 As part of the Graduate Program the graduates undertake a charitable project, offering their services in-kind to support a worthy cause.
 Multiplex graduates have been supporting the RCH Foundation, playing a pivotal role in the planning and delivery of Me and UooUoo.

 “We’ve given our graduates full ownership of the project, developing their teamwork and management skills to ultimately deliver an impactful outcome,” said Graham.

-Jordon Smith is a current graduate and part of the project leadership team who have been responsible for a range of behind-the-scenes work for the art trail and delegating to the wider graduate group.
-Collaborating with Shane Buzza of Blu Events Productions who is project managing the event, the graduates are honing their skills in planning, logistics and procurement.
-So far the Multiplex graduates have led the renovation of the artist warehouse, sourced 100 plinths for the sculptures and are currently planning the transport logistics for moving the UooUoos to their locations when the art trail launches in January 2021.
+The Multiplex graduates honed their skills in planning, logistics and procurement.
+The team led the renovation of the artist warehouse, sourced 100 plinths for the sculptures and planned the transport logistics for moving the UooUoos to their locations when the art trail launched in January 2021.